Health & Safety Travel Advice

 Sun Safety

-The sun in Latin America is stronger than we are used to in the UK.
-Be aware that the effects of sun are even stronger at altitude and in the south of the continent (Patagonia and Antarctica) where the ozone layer is thinner.
-Use a high factor sunscreen, avoid unnecessary exposure to the sun in the middle of the day.
+The sun in Latin America is strong, especially at high altitudes and latitudes (Patagonia and Antarctica) where the ozone layer is thinner.
+Use a high factor sun screen, avoid unnecessary exposure to the sun in the middle of the day.
 Take a broad-brimmed sun hat, a baseball cap is rarely sufficient.
-Cover up with appropriate clothing.
-Drink bottled water.
-Stay in the shade.
+Cover up with appropriate clothing, long sleeves, long trousers.
+Drink lots of water.
+Stay in the shade where possible.

 Food and Drink

-Use your common sense when selecting where and what to eat.
-Ask your guides for advice.
-Drink bottled water.
+Use common sense when selecting where and what to eat.
+Ask local guides for advice.
+Drink purified or bottled water.
 Always wash your hands before eating.
 Anti-bacterial hand wash is worth having.

 General Safety

 Take note of what is going on around you and keep away from any situations where you do not feel comfortable.
 Keep up to date with local and regional events in the media.
-Leave your jewellery and valuables at home if you can.
+Leave your jewellery and valuables at home.

 Leave paper valuables in hotel safe (caja fuerte), taking only what you need for the day.
 Carry a copy of passport (leave original in safe).
 When travelling, carry paper valuables in a money belt under clothing, not in a ‘bum-bag’.